Comprehensive Slide Presentation on Prevention

 Who is at risk for Lyme disease?

 Outdoor workers, gardeners, campers, hikers, pet owners, people who hunt, fish, golf, or picnic in parks, and children, including those on school sponsored outdoor activities are at risk.
 Children are especially vulnerable since they run and play without caution.

 Personal prevention tips

 Avoid sitting on the ground, stone walls, woodpiles or fallen logs, use an impervious ground cover, e.g., Gore-Tex®.
 Walk in the center of well-maintained trails, avoid contacting brush along trails, and do not use deer trails.
 Periodically check for ticks while in tick-infested areas.
 Deer ticks like cool, moist environments, such as leaf litter, tall grass, and the edge of yards, playgrounds, wooded areas, or roadsides.
 Many infections occur within the home yard if bordered by deer-inhabited woods.

 Wear light-colored long pants, long sleeved shirts and closely knitted socks.
 Tuck shirts into pants and tuck pants into socks.
 This will prevent a tick from crawling under clothing.
 Wear a kerchief and hat to protect your neck and head.

 Rynoskin underwear is made from a knitted breathable stretch fabric that ticks have difficulty penetrating.
 It is reportedly helpful for hunters and anyone outdoors when the weather is cooler.
 Available in long sleeved tops, long bottoms, socks, hoods, and gloves.
 Available from rynoskin.com.

 Permethrin is a synthetic chemical that kills ticks.
 Treat shoes, boots, socks, pants, sleeves, gloves, kerchief, and hat.
 Spray clothing outdoors until wet.
 Do not apply to skin.
 Available from Sawyer, Ultrathon Gear and Clothing Spray, Duranon, Permanone, etc. or outdoor retail stores or online.
 A clothing soaking- treatment (DurationTM) is available (see LINK 1 at end).
 Treated clothing can be worn when dry.
 A treatment lasts 6 weeks.
 Follow all label directions carefully.

 Insect Shield® Clothing

 Clothing commercially treated with permethrin and effective through 70 washings.
 Developed by the US Department of Defense.
-Available from Insect Shield, ExOfficio, LL Bean, Orvis, REI, Columbia, or your own outdoor clothing can be commercially treated by Insect Shield® (see LINK 2 at end).
+Available from Insect Shield, ExOfficio, LL Bean, Orvis, REI, Columbia, or your own outdoor clothing can be commercially treated by Insect Shield® (see LINK 2 at end -link 2 has a special LDASEPA discount).